 Proposal 6: RAN2 to update Proposal 17 as follows:

-Proposal 17: [25/28] RAN2 assumes that in solution 1a, MNO has no visibility of data content for UE-side training data collection beyond existing SLA based handling. .
+Proposal 17: [25/28] RAN2 assumes that in solution 1a, MNO has no specific visibility of data content for UE-side training data collection beyond existing SLA based handling. .

 Proposal 7: RAN2 to update Proposal 19 as follows:

 Proposal 19: [28/29] In solution 2 and 3 MNO has full visibility of data content for UE-side data collection if the data content is standardized.
-FFS on whether/how to make the data content visible to MNO if the data content is non-standardized.